Online Electrical Engineering Degrees

 How Much Do Electrical Engineering Majors Make?

-The research and development sector pays the most with a $116,050 median annual wage.
-The semiconductor and electronic component manufacturing sector pays the second-best wage at $107,680.
+The research and development sector pays a $133,040 median annual wage.
+The semiconductor and electronic component manufacturing sector pays an ever higher wage at $144,960.
 Electrical engineers can earn a specialization, which also impacts pay.

 Courses in Electrical Engineering